 - Much heavier than traditional mops

 Steam mops, though expensive, are very efficient and can be counted on to leave your kitchen floors spotless.
 The Bissell comes with a lot of bells and whistles, including Febreze pads for the mop to freshen your home up while making it sparkle.
-See the Bissell mop here.
+See the Bissell mop here at Amazon.

 Wrap – Up